Muscles of hip region (part 1)

 Gluteus maximus

-Origin: outer (gluteal) surface of the ilium behind the posterior gluteal line, posterior surfaces of the sacrum and coccyx, sacrotuberous ligament, and thoracolumbar fascia.
+Origin: outer (gluteal) surface of the ilium behind the posterior gluteal line, posterior surface of the sacrum and posterior surface of the coccyx, sacrotuberous ligament, and thoracolumbar fascia.

-Insertion: iliotibial tract of the fascia lata and gluteal tuberosity (on the diaphysis of the femur) between the adductor magnus and vastus lateralis muscles.
+Insertion: iliotibial tract of the fascia lata and gluteal tuberosity (on the diaphysis of the femur) between the adductor magnus muscle and vastus lateralis muscle.

 Action: extension and external rotation of the thigh, abduction of the thigh (with superior fibers), and also support for the hip joint.